astral-sh/uv/docs/configuration/environment.md

   set, uv will use this username for publishing.
 - `UV_PUBLISH_PASSWORD`: Equivalent to the `--password` command-line argument in `uv publish`.
 If set, uv will use this password for publishing.
+- `UV_NO_SYNC`: Equivalent to the `--no-sync` command-line argument.
+If set, uv will skip updating the environment.

 In each case, the corresponding command-line argument takes precedence over an environment variable.